schitresh/software_development/languages/ruby/9_modules.md

   - '.rb' is required
   - Reloads the code every time
   - Picks up any changes made in file while the program is running
-  - May become overhead if the file is being used at many places
+  - May become an overhead if the file is being used at many places
 - `autoload :OrderDetail, './order_detail.rb'`
   - Lazy load, won't load the library that is not being used